thevuong/next15-filterlist/STEPS_noslides.md

 - Instead of creating a global state manager, we can just use css.
 Add data-pending=isPending attribute.
 - But i also want responsive buttons, and were gonna use useOptimistic - it is a great tool to handle this.
 It will take in a state to show no action is pending, which is our "truth" of the url, and return an optimistic value and a trigger function.
 - Add useOptimistic to CategoryFilter.tsx.
 Set them inside the transition while waiting for the router to resolve.
 Showcase.
 - UseOptimistic will create a optimistic client state, but then throw away it away after the transition completes.
 The categories are instant and don't depend in the network.
-Refreshing the page will show the correct state.
 - Credit to Sam Selikoff with his post on buildui blog for this pattern.
 - (Batchign again, only updating once we are done selecting, leaving only one entry in the history.)